Irvyandl/Portfolio/README.md

 ## 💌 I'm currently open to **remote opportunities**!

-📄 [Download my CV](https://drive.google.com/file/d/154tSUXWKbIm_BZ10fDUz7Sty8qeaMTVf/view?usp=sharing) for more details about my background, skills, and experience.
+📄 [View my CV](https://docs.google.com/document/d/1ffsbCt0xEDJIqUCOx2sUro9UehsnqMH1rEG31T-tdYU/edit?usp=drive_link) for more details about my background, skills, and experience.
+✉ Or you can directly contact me on my [Linkedin Profile](www.linkedin.com/in/irvin-prado-6961b1363).
+## Thanks for reading, *I look forward hearing from you!!!* - Irvin.